Parks, forests and dunes

 • You are not allowed to barbecue on the grassy field between the Oostmadeweg and the Madepolderweg.
 Your dog is allowed to roam freely here.

 • Dogs are not allowed to roam freely in the campground area between 1 May and 1 October.
-You can barbecue there in this period.
+You can Begin link: barbecue, end link. there in this period.

 More information